tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 7. Instructor Do: Multi-Indexing (10 min)

-Now that students have learned that indexes can be created by using the `groupby` key, it's important that they know how to directly multi-index DataFrames.
+Now that students have learned that indexes can be created by using the `groupby` key, they must know how to directly multi-index DataFrames.

 Multi-indexing is a direct way to create multiple indexes in a DataFrame.
-Like the `groupby` function, multi-indexing allows data to be grouped and accessed or manipulated by group.
+Like the `groupby` function, multi-indexing allows data to be grouped and accessed or manipulated by a group.

 **Files:**